Sample Answer

 Greenmarket development and private Eco-brands

-The development of sustainable markets is increasingly becoming a challenge for private companies as opposed to governments and public companies.
+Developing sustainable markets is increasingly challenging for private companies instead of governments and public companies.
 The latter is taking initiatives to promote production sustainability and consumption practices.
-The food sector, where McDonald’s falls, is in a good position to make its operations sustainable and also remodel the supply chain to attract more customers.
-A question that is often asked is the extent the retailers can live up to their role and take on the challenge of developing the market for sustainable products (Chkanikova & Lehner, 2015).
-McDonald’s can take on two tools that are prominent in the food industry: private eco-branding and third-party certification.
+The food sector, where McDonald’s falls, is in an excellent position to make its operations sustainable and remodel the supply chain to attract more customers.
+A question often asked is the extent to which the retailers can live up to their role and take on the challenge of developing the market for sustainable products (Chkanikova & Lehner, 2015).
+McDonald’s can take on two prominent tools in the food industry: private eco-branding and third-party certification.

 Certification and branding are different in their functionality.
-Eco-branding targets to capture more shares in the market by differentiating on the basis of their sustainability attributes.
+Eco-branding targets to capture more shares in the market by differentiating based on their sustainability attributes.
 On the other hand, certification guarantees that processes and products and processes adhere to environmental, ethical and social standards in the value chain stages (Chkanikova & Lehner, 2015).
-The eco-brands and certification should be implemented at McDonald’s to address any inefficiencies and proactively implement sustainability strategies in consumption practices and food production.
+The eco-brands and certification should be implemented at McDonald’s to address inefficiencies and proactively implement sustainability strategies in consumption practices and food production.

 III.
 Remediation and building capabilities – this will improve the performance of McDonald’s.

-- Partnership – This will enable engagement to a deeper extent with the supplier to address the poor performance caused (Kashmanian, 2015).
+1. Partnership – This will enable engagement to a deeper extent with the supplier to address poor performance caused (Kashmanian, 2015).

 References